Aksem/modapp-cicdtools/README.md

 - file-exists

-  Check whether file or directory exists.
+  Check whether a file or directory exists.

   Signature: